Laker Airways (The Bahamas)

 Laker Airways (Bahamas) was an airline founded in 1992, which operated until 2005.

 History

 Laker Airways (Bahamas) was a US-registered airline based in the Bahamas to which Sir Freddie Laker lent his name and operational expertise.
-The airline was established in 1992 with financial assistance from Oscar Wyatt, a Texas oilman and business partner of Sir Freddie Laker.
+The airline was established in 1992 with financial assistance from Oscar Wyatt, a Texas oilman and business partner of Laker.
 The initial fleet comprised two Boeing 727-200 Advanced narrow-bodied jet aircraft.
 Laker Airways (Bahamas) stopped operating in 2005 when the firm was wound up.

 Laker Airways "Mark II"

 In 1996 Sir Freddie Laker and his business partner Oscar Wyatt, a self-made Texas oilman, established Laker Airways, Inc. as a sister airline to Laker Airways (Bahamas) to follow in the original, UK-based Laker Airways footsteps.
 Laker Airways "Mark II" leased two McDonnell Douglas DC-10 widebodied jets to operate low-fare, high quality transatlantic scheduled services, which commenced on 5 July 1996 between Fort Lauderdale in Florida and London Gatwick at a frequency of two return flights per week.
 Additional scheduled services subsequently linked Orlando with Manchester and Glasgow Prestwick.
 Laker Airways, Inc. ceased operations in 1998.